Keep Your Herbs from Freezing over the Winter

 There are quite a few hardy plants that grow in the winter.
 Here is a short list of foods to grow in winter.

-1. Broad Beans
+- Broad Beans

-7. Lamb's lettuce
+- Lamb's lettuce

-- If you have problems with any of these steps, ask a question for more help, or post in the comments section below.
+If you have problems with any of the steps in this article, please ask a question for more help, or post in the comments section below.